+'''

-$\begin{array}{lll} A = 100 \text{ to } 93 \text{ points} & A - = 92 \text{ to } 90 \text{ points} \\ B + = 89 \text{ to } 87 \text{ points} & B = 86 \text{ to } 83 \text{ points} & B - = 82 \text{ to } 80 \text{ points} \\ C + = 79 \text{ to } 77 \text{ points} & C = 76 \text{ to } 73 \text{ points} & C - = 72 \text{ to } 70 \text{ points} \\ A \text{ grade of } C \text{ minus (69 points or below) is considered failure for this class.} \end{array}$
+A = 100 to 93 points A - = 92 to 90 points B + = 89 to 87 points B = 86 to 83 points B - = 82 to 80 points C + = 79 to 77 points C = 76 to 73 points C - = 72 to 70 points A grade of C minus (69 points or below) is considered failure for this class.

+'''

 Attendance and courtesy: Class attendance is expected and required.
-If you are going to miss a class, you will be given a make-up assignment at the discretion of this instructor.
+If you are going to miss a class, you will be given a make-up assignment at the discretion of the instructors.
 Please inform me as soon as possible if you anticipate missing any classes.
 More than one missed class (3.5 hours) will be considered by the Counseling Psychology Department as a failure to complete our class.

-Of course, as a courtesy to your classmates and instructor, the use of computers, cell phones, and other electronic devices are not allowed in our class.
+Of course, as a courtesy to your classmates and instructors, the use of computers, cell phones, and other electronic devices are not allowed in our class.
 The only exceptions will be that if you've informed me of a pending critical incoming communication, or if you require an educational accommodation based on ADA standards and you provide evidence of written approval by the Counseling Psychology Department.